Foreign affairs minister welcomes “brave new Canadian” as Saudi teen lands in Toronto

 Chrystia Freeland appeared alongside 18-year-old Rahaf Mohammed Alqunun with her arm around the teen as she appeared briefly at Toronto’s Pearson International Airport.

-Alqunun, fresh off a flight from Seoul, South Korea, and sporting a grey “Canada” hoodie and a blue hat emblazened with the logo of the organization that arranged her resttlement, smiled and waved at a group of reporters, but offered no comment on her arrival.
+Alqunun, fresh off a flight from Seoul, South Korea, and sporting a grey “Canada” hoodie and a blue hat emblazoned with the logo of the organization that arranged her resettlement, smiled and waved at a group of reporters, but offered no comment on her arrival.

 Freeland, however, heaped praise on the young woman who shot to fame through her social media campaign to flee her family.